 11 West 53rd Street

-Projects 110: Michael Armitage, the first U.S. solo museum exhibition by Michael Armitage, is a presentation of eight paintings that explore the shared cultural histories of Kenya and the United Kingdom.
+Projects 110: Michael Armitage, the first U.S. solo museum exhibition by Michael Armitage, presents eight paintings that, in the artist’s words, explore “parallel cultural histories.”

-The grouping of work interrogates contemporary visual culture in timely dialogue with art history and the legacy of Modernism as it veers toward—and breaks from—the West.
+Armitage puts contemporary visual culture in dialogue with art history and the legacy of modernism as it veers toward—and breaks from—the West.
+Born in Nairobi, Kenya, in 1984, Armitage travels between London and Nairobi, citing each city as core to his creative practice.
 Alongside a Modernist influence, Armitage draws inspiration from East African artists such as Meek Gichugu, Chelenge, and Jak Katarikawe.
 The artist celebrates a living lineage of narrative, abstraction, and color, looking toward the future and past in homage to the rich and complicated history of painting.

 An intervention within the painterly canon, Armitage’s work employs lubugo bark cloth in lieu of canvas as a foundation for paintings.
 First encountered by the artist in 2010 in a Nairobi tourist market, the fabric is Ugandan in origin.
 Across these compositions, Armitage oscillates between the real and the surreal, the celebratory and the sinister.
 He merges memories of Kenya with media depictions of East Africa, a consciousness traversing lines of sociopolitical unrest.
 Evoking how political reportage, African bodies, and the body politic are traded as capital, the works highlight the fraught relationship between Africa and the West on the global stage.